lehner-lab/doubledeepms/README.md

 # Pipeline Stages

-The top-level function **doubledeepms()** is the recommended entry point to the pipeline and reproduces the figures and results from the computational analyses described in the following publication: [Global mapping of the energetic and allosteric landscapes of protein binding domains (Faure AJ & Domingo J et al., 2021)]().
+The top-level function **doubledeepms()** is the recommended entry point to the pipeline and reproduces the figures and results from the computational analyses described in the following publication: [Global mapping of the energetic and allosteric landscapes of protein binding domains (Faure AJ, Domingo J & Schmiedel JM et al., 2021)]().
 See [Required Data](#required-data) for instructions on how to obtain all required data and miscellaneous files before running the pipeline.

 ## Stage 1: Evaluate thermodynamic model results